 Founded in 2002, we’re four years younger than Google and four years older than AWS.
 We exist because of developers.
-Our core thesis is very simple: developers are the new kingmakers.
+Our core thesis is simple: developers are the new kingmakers.
 From open source to mobile to cloud to big data to DevOps, developers are in our view the audience most likely to determine success.
 We therefore strive to learn from, hang out with, and advocate for practitioners as a key part of the job.

-Some smart companies have realized this, and try and give developers interesting new things to build and build from.
+Smart companies have realized the critical importance of developers, and try to serve them better, with better working environments, tools and platforms.
 We call these companies clients.
 We need you to help us help them.

 Why Work For Us

 Lots of reasons.
 You’ll get to work with the best and brightest companies in the technology industry.
 You’ll never be bored, stuck working on a single product in a cubicle that you don’t care about, for months or years.
 Instead you get to learn about (and often, work with) all the best new tech the industry has to offer.
 You’ll have a significant say into your own research agenda.
 Hours are flexible.